IronRiders/software-team/README.md

 ## What You Need To Know

 There are a number of tools and technologies we use as a team that you should familiarize yourself with.
-If you aren't an expert in some (or all!) of these, don't worry.
+If you aren't an expert in some (or all) of these, don't worry.
 There's tons of learning resources online and your teammates and mentors are here to help!

 Here are some places for you to begin exploration: